exaroth/liveboat/templates/README.md

 - `template_version` - String denoting current version of the template

 ## Template `config.toml` file
-Each template must contain `config.toml` file containing following fields
+Each template must contain `config.toml` file consisting of following fields

 - `builder` - this denotes type of builder module to be used for building template, as for now the only available version is `spa`
 - `version` - current version of the template in a format `<major>.<minor>.<patch>`